ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 #### Try to do everything (grouping and counting) you can in SQL and eliminate unnecessary information

-Here was my original code for:
+Here was my original code that:

-1. Pulling a table down from SQL that has all the visits that had a search in the past week, including whether they converted or not, and their browser id
+1. Pulled a table down from SQL that has all the visits that had a search in the past week, including whether they converted or not, and their browser id
-2. Randomly assigning on the **browser level** a label of 0 or 1
+2. Randomly assigned on the **browser level** a label of 0 or 1
-3. Counting up the number of total visits and converting visits for each label.
+3. Counted up the number of total visits and converting visits for each label.
+4. Ran a prop test comparing the two groups.

 ``` sql
 SELECT * FROM erobinson.simulate_fp_search